 First off, you’ll need a few things beforehand:

 - An espresso machine.
-If you don’t have one here are some of our favourites (you could link out to an article about the best espresso machines)
+If you don’t have one here are some of our favourites.

 - A frother/steamer if your espresso machine doesn’t have one.
-Here our favourite frothers.
+Here are our pick for the best milk frothers.